What is FAFSA Day Massachusetts?

 When is FAFSA Day Massachusetts?

-The primary FAFSA Day Massachusetts events will take place on November 6, 2016 at 1:00 p.m. and January 29, 2017 at 1:00 p.m. (with alternative dates) at over 30 locations around Massachusetts.
+The primary FAFSA Day Massachusetts events for the upcoming academic year 2019-20 will primarily take place on November 3, 2019 as well as on a number of alternative dates at over 30 locations around Massachusetts.
 Some sites will hold their events on other dates and times.
 Please check our Locations periodically for the latest site specific information.

 Who should participate in FAFSA Day Massachusetts?

-Students, families, and adult learners who want help applying for financial aid for the 2017-2018 academic year should attend a FAFSA Day Massachusetts site.
+Students, families, and adult learners who want help applying for financial aid for the 2020-2021 academic year should attend a FAFSA Day Massachusetts site during the upcoming fall 2019/winter 2020 cycle.

 What do I need to bring?